jaroslavstehlik/GameDevForBeginners/game_dev/building_blocks/camera.md

 A camera is trying to mimic a physical camera in real world.
 It has a position, orientation, aspect ratio and field of view.

+When we talk about cameras in games we usually refer to their behavior.
+Individual camera behaviors can change the whole genre of the game, therefore it can be coined as one of the most important building block in our game.

-Most common camera behaviours in games
+Most common camera behaviors in games
 # Fixed camera

 ***Resident evil 2***\